oVirt/ovirt-site/source/uncategorized/trusted-compute-pools-deployment.html.md

 | AttestationTruststorePass      | password                               |
 | AttestationFirstStageSize      | 10                                     |

+*   Copy "TrustStore.jks" from Attestation server to engine server.
+Find the file in the directory of "/var/lib/oat-appraiser/Certificate/" and copy this file into "/etc/pki/ovirt-engine" of engine server.
-currently, only attestation server must be specified and modified, for other options, it is okay with the default value, please follow these script to modify "AttestationServer" : insert into vdc_options (option_name, option_value) values (' AttestationServer','oat-server');
+*   Overwrite the default values.
+Currently, only attestation server must be specified and modified, for other options, it is okay with the default value, please follow these script to modify "AttestationServer" :

+      insert into vdc_options (option_name, option_value) values (' AttestationServer','oat-server');
       update vdc_options set option_value = ‘oat-server. ***.com’ where option_name = 'AttestationServer'